whatwg/streams/Examples.md

 #### Pumping a Stream To the Console

 Although the by-far most common way of consuming a readable stream will be to pipe it to a writable stream, it is useful to see some examples to understand how the underlying primitives work.
 For example, this function writes the contents of a readable stream to the console as fast as it can.
-Note that it because of how our reading API is designed, there is no asynchronous delay imposed if data chunks are available immediately, or several chunks are available in sequence.
+Note that it because of how our reading API is designed, there is no asynchronous delay imposed if chunks are available immediately, or several chunks are available in sequence.

 ```js
 function streamToConsole(readable) {